 Her oncologist referred her to Brigham and Women's Hospital, a top mesothelioma treatment center, for re-evaluation.
 After a doctor confirmed her diagnosis, she underwent surgery.
 Surgeons removed the lining of her left lung and reconstructed her diaphragm.

 She remains active and manages her disease in her own way: cooking for her family and enjoying leisurely walks on her porch.Learn more about how mesotholioma is diagnosed

 Peritoneal mesothelioma, diagnosed in 2007

 How Alexis Survived:

-Alexis lives in Houston and has survived mesothelioma for more than 6 years.
+Alexis lives in Houston.
 She was diagnosed with peritoneal mesothelioma after her surgeon, who was set to remove her gallbladder, noticed small, unidentified formations on her diaphragm.
 A biopsy confirmed a mesothelioma diagnosis, despite the fact that subsequent radiographic imaging tests showed no signs of the disease.